 This option should be used if applicants are more than 50 miles from an NIH PCIF and need to submit fingerprints for their prescreening or e-QIP background investigation.

 Please note that Crossmatch and Fieldprint services cannot be used to satisfy the individual's PIV/RLA Enrollment requirement, as it is not a PCIF.
 If Crossmatch/FieldPrint was used to obtain fingerprinting for Prescreening, the individual will still need to complete their PIV/RLA Enrollment at an NIH Enrollment Facility once authorized in order to be issued their PIV/RLA badge.

 PIV/RLA Enrollment (Photograph, Fingerprinting, Biometric Collection and Identity Proofing)

 All prospective NIH personnel requiring a PIV/RLA badge must be enrolled at a certified NIH Enrollment Work Station (EWS).
 The enrollment process comprises of Identity Proofing, Photograph, Fingerprinting and biometric collection for the NIH Personal Identity Verification (PIV) badge or the NIH Restricted Local Access (RLA) badge.

 Once the Administrative Officer has sponsored a candidate for a badge and NIH account, and DPSAC completes the Prescreening/Investigation Requirements process, you will receive an e-mail from our office instructing you to schedule an Enrollment appointment.
 To find an Enrollment Center near you as well as Scheduling Information, click the link for the Contact Information for either the NIH Bethesda Campus or Other NIH Locations.

 You must bring the following to your Enrollment Appointment:

-If you are using your state issued driver's license as one of your forms of ID, please make sure that it is REAL ID compliant by May 3, 2023
+- If you are using your state issued driver's license as one of your forms of ID, please make sure that it is REAL ID compliant by May 3, 2023

 Other Forms of Acceptable Identification